dojojo2020/nginx-vod-module-container/README.md

 Building locally
 ----------------

-This repository uses Docker's multi-stage builds, therefore building this image requires Docker 17.05 or higher, Podman 3.3 or above.
+Building this image requires Docker 17.05 or higher, Podman 3.3 or above.
 Given that you have all the required dependencies, building the image is as simple as running a ``docker build``:

 ```